coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

 .. cmd:: Create HintDb @ident {? discriminated }

-   Creates a new hint database named :n:`@ident`.
+   If there is no hint database named :n:`@name`, creates a new hint database with that name.
+Otherwise, does nothing.
 The database is implemented by a Discrimination Tree (DT) that serves as a filter to select the lemmas that will be applied.
 When discriminated, the DT uses transparency information to decide if a constant should considered rigid for